Den-is-me/youtube_project/README.md

 The task 'extract_youtube' in the [DAG](dag_youtube_s3_pd.py)
 ![image](images/dag.png)
 ### Transform and Load
-Then I defined 2 parallel tasks:
+Then I've defined 2 parallel tasks:
 - One load data without transformation to wharehouse, using PythonOperator in task:
 ```python
 def load_df_s3(**context):